CatOfTheCannals/final-project-park-management/README.md

 *   `specifications.txt`: Consolidated list of requirements and their status.
 *   `next_steps.md`: Outline of final steps for completion.
 *   `README.md`: This file.

+## Troubleshooting

+If you encounter errors during setup or testing:

+1. **Duplicate entries or existing triggers:** Run the teardown script first, then setup again.
+2. **Foreign key constraint failures:** Ensure you're running the scripts in the correct order: teardown → setup → populate.
+3. **Test failures:** Check if the database was properly populated with sample data.